 - SOUND MACHINE OR APP

 If you are used to certain sounds when you sleep, a sound machine is a great way to help you fall asleep.
 I, actually, have an app on my phone that has a big variety of sleep sounds.
 I can set a timer and usually fall asleep within the time it is on.
 Clay always played the radio while he slept but I’d end up just listening to the songs all night, so a sound machine works better for us.
 Nature sounds work well for me, otherwise, I like it super quiet and dark in my room!
+Now with different apps such as YouTube, where you can listen to hours worth of music and use the binaural beats for sleep, if you are someone who cannot fall asleep without background noise, there are numerous options and apps for you to help and enhance your overall sleep, to allow you to wake up feeling refreshed!

 - EAR PLUGS